Semi-supervised Salient Object Detection with Effective Confidence Estimation: Conclusion

 \section{Conclusion}

-We introduce the first latent variable model with energy-based prior for semi-supervised salient object detection.
-The latent variables modeled with the energy-based model follow a non-Gaussian distribution, leading to more informative latent space exploration.
-We use Langevin dynamics based MCMC to update both prior and posterior latent variables to ensure consistent performance in both training and testing.
-The stochastic attribute of our solution enables generation of high-quality pseudo labels and accurate confidence maps from the prediction distribution of unlabeled training data.
-These enable a confidence-aware semi-supervised learning framework that efficiently addresses the potential error propagation issue in the utilisation of unlabeled data.
+We introduce a pseudo label based approach for semi-supervised salient object detection with a conditional energy-based model.
+We use the stochastic latent variable of CEBM to model the stochastic nature of human saliency labels, particularly from multiple annotators, and further compute the epistemic uncertainty on the pseudo labels with fine-grained details.
+This enables a confidence-aware semi-supervised learning framework that efficiently addresses the potential error propagation issue in the utilisation of unlabeled data.
+The proposed framework achieves favourable comparisons against the state-of-the-art SS-SOD models, and is even competitive to some fully-supervised SOD models.